 After visiting his doctor, Chris discovered that he has a condition called Osgood-Schlatter disease (OSD), a common cause of knee pain in teens.
 The condition most often affects guys between 13 and 14 years old and girls between 11 and 12 years old.

 In 1903, doctors Robert Osgood and Carl Schlatter first described OSD after recognizing a pattern of symptoms in their patients.
 The doctors found that OSD was a growth-related problem seen mostly in young, athletic guys.
 It's most likely to happen during a growth spurt.

 Osgood-Schlatter disease is an overuse injury of the knee.
 Frequent use and physical stress cause inflammation (pain and swelling) at the point where the tendon from the kneecap (called the patella) attaches to the shinbone (tibia).

-Because the area is stressed by frequent use, it often leads to inflammation (pain and swelling) or even a tiny fracture of the shin bone.
+Because the area is stressed by frequent use, it often leads to inflammation or even a tiny fracture of the shin bone.
 The pain usually worsens with exercise, jumping, and sports such as basketball, volleyball, soccer, figure skating, and gymnastics.
 In some people, both knees are affected.

 The condition affects guys more than girls, especially guys who are active in sports involving deep knee bends, jumping, and running.
-But OSD affects girls, too, and the number of girls with OSD is increasing since more and more girls are participating in competitive sports.
+But OSD affects girls too.

 The symptoms of OSD include: